Mighty Morphin Power Rangers: The Movie (video game)

-Mighty Morphin Power Rangers: The Movie is the title of four different video game adaptations of the film of the same name which were released for the Super NES, Genesis, Game Boy and Game Gear.
-While the games were ostensibly based on the film, they also featured characters and plot elements from the second season of the original TV series.
-Like the previous game versions of the original Mighty Morphin Power Rangers, none of the four versions of the movie game were ports of each other.
+Mighty Morphin Power Rangers: The Movie is the title of four different video game adaptations of the film of the same name which were released for the Super NES, Genesis, Game Boy, and Game Gear.
+While the games are ostensibly based on the film, they also feature characters and plot elements from the second season of the original TV series.
+Like the previous game versions of the original Mighty Morphin Power Rangers, none of the four versions of the movie game are ports of each other.